-The named room for first aid will be the Nurture Room.
-In this room there is a medical bed (sofa bed).
+The named rooms for first aid will be the Nurture Room and main staffroom.
+There is a medical bed in the cupboard in the staffroom.

 Out of school arrangements e.g. after school clubs, parents' evenings

 All persons using the school outside normal school hours should be informed of the location of the first aid kits and should ensure that they have a first aid trained individual to deal with any incident.
 The club provider is responsible for informing the school office staff of any accidents that occur and of any first aid equipment that is used, and must have up-to-date information about the medical needs of the children attending the session and have medical equipment as necessary to hand (Epipen/Inhaler).